JUC offers these payment plans for eligible students:

 Long-term students (those attending JUC in residence for one semester or more) must acquire an A-2 student visa prior to arriving in Israel.
 Married students also must acquire an A-4 visa for each dependent (spouse and children) who will be in Israel with them.

 Our staff in Jerusalem will assist you in the process of securing a visa and provide you with details as needed.
-Read more about obtaining student visas here.
+You will simply be responsible for obtaining the visa sticker in your passport.
+Read more about the student visa process here.

 Short-term students who travel from countries that have normal relations with Israel will be issued a three-month tourist visa upon arrival.
 Students from the United States, Canada, and most European countries fall under this category.
 Students who come from countries that do not have normal relations with Israel will need to make prior visa arrangements before entering the country.